In celebration of Book Lovers Day (August 9th), we’ve compiled a list of 36 interesting facts about books.

 Other Interesting Book Facts

-Now that we’ve covered record-setters, here are some facts you might not have heard before.
+Now that we’ve covered record-setters, here are some facts about books you might not have heard before.

 15. There is an Organization Dedicated to Hotel Bibles